Afghanistan: US intelligence warns Biden against troop pullout | DW | 27.03.2021

 Also targeted in recent months have been civil society members, including students, feminists and journalists, with the government and Taliban blaming each other for the violence, often involving small magnetic "sticky" bombs attached to cars.

-Resistance by Afghan warlords against Soviet occupation in the 1980s led to the Taliban ruling Afghanistan from 1996 until 2001, when al-Qaeda used hijacked airliners to attack the US, prompting a massive US-led invasion of Afghanistan.
+Resistance by Afghan warlords against Soviet occupation in the 1980s led to the Taliban ruling Afghanistan from 1996 until 2001, when al-Qaida used hijacked passenger airliners to attack the US on September 11, prompting a massive US-led invasion of Afghanistan.

-Visiting Paris earlier this week, the Admad Massoud, 31, the son of a late ethnic Tajik Afghan commander, said he was "very skeptical of the talks in Doha."

-His French-educated father, Ahmad Shah Massoud, was killed by al-Qaeda two days before the September 11, 2001 attacks on New York and the Pentagon.
+His French-educated father, Ahmad Shah Massoud, was killed by al-Qaida two days before the September 11, 2001 attacks on New York and the Pentagon.

 ipj/mm (dpa, AP, AFP, Reuters)